jsms90/learning-angular/intern_onboarding/003_ng2/exercise_5/README.md

         Last cat was: {{lastCatToMiow.name}}
     </p>

 ## Challenge

 Create the miow counter above.

 ## Extra hard challenge

 Create a CatForm component.
-Whe you fill it in and submit it, it emits a new cat object.
+When you fill it in and submit it, it emits a new cat object.

 Add this new cat object to the list of cats.
 Output this list in another component.

 ## Further Reading